FAQ: FREQUENTLY ASKED QUESTIONS

 Most shows at Voila are in English, or mostly in English with other languages used in a way that English speakers can understand.

 For shows that are less than 50% in English, we may ask you to provide surtitles and a surtitle operator.
 If you do not have an English translation of your show yet, please do get in touch.
 We may be able to help you find funding to create surtitles, from your cultural centre or embassy in London.

 WHAT DOES THE FESTIVAL PROVIDE?

-- The festival will include your show image and information in the brochure, on the website, and in our social media marketing.
+- The festival will include your show image and information in the e-brochure, on the website, and in our social media marketing.

-- We will support any social media activity you initiate to promote your show.
+- We will support any social media activity you initiate to promote your show, by sharing on our social media channels whenever possible.
 When you tweet, we retweet to all our followers.
 If you send email flyers, we will reuse them wherever we can.